 Container adoption is on the rise—the technology has become popular due to its efficient resource utilization and portability.
 A container is essentially a software package that includes code, configurations and dependencies so that an application can be quickly launched and reliably run on any computing environment.
 This means that a developer can develop an app in a container on their laptop, then run that container on any cloud or on-premise infrastructure without making any changes to it.

-There are a number of different types of containers available – Docker is one of the most widely recognised and adopted, other container formats include:
+There are a number of different types of containers available—Docker is one of the most widely recognized and adopted.
+Other container formats include:

 - Windows Server Containers

 - Hyper-V Containers

-Containers can achieve very high density compared to virtual machines – but this in itself presents a management or ‘orchestration’ challenge when operating containers at scale.
+Containers can achieve very high density compared to virtual machines—but this in itself presents a management or ‘orchestration’ challenge when operating containers at scale.
 This is where container orchestration has become a necessity.
-Container orchestration manages the entire life-cycle of containers, taking care of tasks including:
+Container orchestration manages the entire life-cycle of containers, taking care of tasks such as:

 - Provisioning and deployment of containers on the underlying compute infrastructure